kragen/derctuo/markdown/long-distance-radio.md

-to 50 watts, though WP says 1-5 watts is more common in practice, and FRS in the US was limited to 500 mW until 2017; FRS commonly gets a kilometer or so of range, though (again, WP says) tens of kilometers are possible "under exceptional conditions...such as hilltop to hilltop".
-3G mobile phones also transmit 2 W.  So if there's no regulatory or interference problem, it's reasonable for even a handheld device to transmit at 1-2 watts.
+to 50 watts, though WP says 1-5 watts is more common in practice, and FRS in the US was limited to 500 mW until 2017; FRS commonly gets a kilometer or so of range, though (again, WP says) tens of kilometers are possible “under exceptional conditions...such as hilltop to hilltop”.
+3G mobile phones also transmit 2 W.  So if there’s no regulatory or interference problem, it’s reasonable for even a handheld device to transmit at 1-2 watts.
 (Most cellphones are, I think, up to 1 watt.)